papercss/papercss/README.md

 ## Contributing

-This project is open source and contributions are very welcome.
+This project is open source and contributions are very welcomed.
 It is also as beginner friendly as possible, so don't be afraid to jump in if you've never contributed to any Git project before!
 Feel free to reach out if you are new and need help with the process.

-Please before sending a PR, make sure you are properly using the `.editorconfig` File with your IDE.
+Please before sending a PR, make sure you are properly using the `.editorconfig` file with your IDE.
 If your IDE doesn't natively support `editorconfig` files, you can use an extension/package/module.
 For example in Atom there is the [editorconfig package](https://atom.io/packages/editorconfig), as well for [Sublime Text](https://github.com/sindresorhus/editorconfig-sublime), [VS Code](https://github.com/editorconfig/editorconfig-vscode), [Vim](https://github.com/editorconfig/editorconfig-vim), ...

 Once you are ready to contribute, here the workflow you should follow: